sriharshaguthikonda/onenote_export/README.md

+this fork adds a log file if there are issue with image the file is named "problematic_images.txt"

  This Python script exports all the OneNote notebooks linked to your Microsoft account to HTML files.

 ## Setup
 In order to run the script, you must first do the following: